-\item In the course of the proof we will use standard tools from complex analysis, \cite{Sbook03}, and in particualr, those applicable to boundary value problems, \cite{Gahov}, such as the Sokhotski-Plemelj theorem \cite[Ch1, \S 4.2]{Gahov}, etc. For a quick reference, a complex function $F(\cdot)$ is sectionally holomorphic in $\mathbb C\setminus L$, where $L$ is a simple curve, if it is holomorphic in $\mathbb C\setminus L$ and has finite limits at all $t\in L$, except possibly at its endpoints, where it may have singularities.
-In this paper, $L$ will often be an interval on the real line $\Real$, either finite or infinite.
-In these cases, we will denote the limits by
+with the exception of spectral densities, for which the hat is omitted. \item In the proofs, we employ standard tools from complex analysis \cite{Sbook03} and, in particular, those pertaining to boundary value problems \cite{Gahov}, such as the Sokhotski-Plemelj theorem \cite[Ch1, \S 4.2]{Gahov}. \item A complex function $F(\cdot )$ is said to be sectionally holomorphic in $\mathbb C\setminus L$, where $L$ is a simple curve, if it is holomorphic in $\mathbb C\setminus L$ and has finite limits at all points $t\in L$ (except possibly at the endpoints, where it may have singularities).
+In this paper, $L$ is typically a finite or infinite interval on the real line $\mathbb R$.
+We denote the boundary values by